-Here are 7 free creativity tools to help you with your session.
+Here are some simple free creativity tools to help you with your next creativity session.
 Two creativity tools to get prepared (essential, see our strategy training) and 5 tools to help you generate ideas.
 There are also lots of other free creativity tools in our blog with instructions how to use them include a user empathy map.
-Also see our trend section on how to use trends for your creative work.

-Free creativity tools – number 1 – Be prepared!
+Free creativity tool – number 1 – Be prepared!

 Before you think about shouting “brainstorm room 1 in five minutes” you need to be clear what it is you’re trying to do.
 Ask yourself: